 Behavioral therapies have become a cornerstone of drug and alcohol substance abuse and dependency.
 The more extensive emphasis on an individuation of treatment due to the unique nature of these kinds of therapies leads to a higher success rate in not only completing the intensity of drug or alcohol recovery treatment but then following through as they move forward to restructure a life lived differently.
 The foundation of behavioral therapies can help them make decisions about every aspect of their lives.
 A person suffering from substance abuse and addiction can be assured that most rehab clinics do indeed offer these therapies.
 At FHE Health our qualified therapists can and do offer behavioral therapy.

 Addiction Recovery Treatment

 If a person is seeking out addiction recovery in Florida they may notice that the state has some of the best drug rehab centers in the nation.
 It can be intimidating to know what kind of program is right for you.
-At Florida House Experience we help the recovering drug or alcohol addict strive for recovery through a treatment program tailored to their personal struggles and challenges.
+At FHE Health we help the recovering drug or alcohol addict strive for recovery through a treatment program tailored to their personal struggles and challenges.
 Call us today to learn more.